Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Statistical methods

-where we introduced a set of zero pseudo-observations on the left side of the second equation.
-A similar approach was adopted to adjust Equation~\eqref{eq:second-level-spatialME}.
-Using this formulation, the response variables can be specified via a response matrix that has one column for each separate equation and $3n$ rows.
-We refer to \cite{muff2015bayesian}, where more details on the computing aspects are also discussed.
+where we introduced a set of zero pseudo-observations such that the set of response variables can be specified via a response matrix having one column for each separate equation and $3n$ rows.
+We refer to \textcite{muff2015bayesian} where more details regarding the computing aspects are discussed.

-Finally, the models introduced in Sections~\ref{sec:baseline-model},~\ref{sec:classicalME}, and~\ref{sec:spatialME} were compared using Deviance Information Criterion (DIC) \citep{spiegelhalter2002bayesian} and Watanabe–Akaike Information Criterion (WAIC) \citep{watanabe2010asymptotic, gelman2014understanding}.
+Finally, the models introduced in Sections~\ref{sec:classicalME} and~\ref{sec:spatialME} were compared using Deviance Information Criterion (DIC) \parencite{spiegelhalter2002bayesian} and Watanabe–Akaike Information Criterion (WAIC) \parencite{watanabe2010asymptotic, gelman2014understanding}.
 These criteria represent a generalisation of classical Akaike information criterion (AIC) to Bayesian hierarchical models.
 They measure the adequacy of a model penalised by the number of effective parameters.
 In both cases, lower values of the index suggest a better fit of the model.